cloudmesh-community/book/chapters/in/assignments.md

 Learning Outcome:

 -   This class uses cloud computing resources.
-THe resources listed are the onc e we use.
+The resources listed are the onc e we use.
 Most importantly you will get a github repository created that you will be using for the class at
     <https://github.com/cloudmesh-community>.
 We can only create your